apache/doris/docs/en/sql-reference/sql-functions/string-functions/length.md

 'INT length (VARCHAR str)'

-Returns the length of the string and the number of characters returned for multi-byte characters.
-For example, five two-byte width words return a length of 10.
+Returns the length of the string in byte size.

 ## example